balena-io/docs/pages/learn/manage/actions.md

 ### Restart Application

 The `Restart Application` action restarts the currently running **application containers**.
-Your application (A.K.A it's running containers) will be shutdown and restarted from scratch.
+Your application (A.K.A it's running containers) will be shut down and restarted from scratch.

 When the containers are stopped, the application is politely asked to stop by sending a `SIGTERM` and after 10 seconds of wait time a `SIGKILL` is sent.